mibur1/psy111/book/introduction/2_Intro_1/1_Variables and data types.md

 my_variable = 4
 ```

+When naming variables, there are a few rules to keep in mind:
+- Variable names must start with a letter or an underscore (_), but not a number.
+- They can only contain letters, numbers, and underscores.
+- Names are case-sensitive (`my_Variable` and `my_variable` are different).
+- It's a good practice to use descriptive names and follow the snake_case convention (e.g., my_variable).

 Notice that when we initialize a variable, we do not need to specify its *type* (e.g. it being an integer or a string), as Python is *dynamically typed*, which means it figures out your desired variable type by itself once you run the program.
 This means, you can also simply overwrite your previously created variable with for example a character string:

 ```{code-cell}